 Look for adverts and signs in hostels and supermarkets, or online too (Facebook groups are a great bet!
 You should start following Backpacking New Zealand if you haven’t already!).

 After the initial expenditure, not only will you have complete freedom to travel around NZ as you please, you’ll also (depending on the car’s size) have a place to sleep too, which will save you money on accommodation.

 Equally, when you come to leave, granted it’s still in decent condition, you can simply sell your car in the same manner in which you bought it to get your money back.

 It’ll depend on how much time you have, but if you’re planning to be in country for a few months or so, then this is definitely an option to consider.

-And there you have it, some tips for travelling New Zealand on a budget.
+And there you have it, some my ultimate New Zealand budget travel tips.

 The country itself may not be the cheapest place to travel around, but there are tonnes of ways to save and reduce expenditure.

-If you’re looking to go to NZ and planning to travel as frugally as possible, I hope the above ideas have given you some food for thought!
+If you’re looking to experience budget New Zealand, I hope the above ideas have given you some food for thought!